Summer Program Stats

 The Firm Says

 Our summer program offers a unique opportunity to work with the leading provider of legal services to technology, life sciences, and other growth enterprises worldwide.
-Summer at our firm incorporates many things important to our culture: challenging and varied assignments, direct working relationships with our innovative clients, training on key legal and professional skills, meeting a wide range of attorneys, a comprehensive training program, and exciting social activities that take advantage of our locations in technology centers around the country.
-With our innovative culture, the transition to a hybrid program was seamless.
-We provided opportunities to give back by incorporating a Juneteenth Day of Service, as well as The Veterans Consortium Pro Bono Project.
-In addition to an already robust program of training, work and shadowing opportunities, we hosted many networking, social and activity-based events.
+Summer at our firm incorporates many things important to our culture: challenging and varied assignments, direct working relationships with our innovative clients, meeting a wide range of attorneys, a comprehensive training program, and exciting social activities that take advantage of our locations in technology centers around the country.
+We provide opportunities to give back by incorporating a Juneteenth Day of Service and community impact activities, as well as opportunities to contribute to many of the important pro bono matters the firm supports.